 Those who evaluate and judge the performance of others have the benefit of hindsight bias – the ability to look at an event with the benefit of knowing the outcome – then judging those who were performing the tasks (in real-time and without the benefit of knowing what the evaluator now knows are the facts).
 I think layperson’s term for it is Monday Morning Quarterbacking.

 For those who’ve attended one of my Mental Management of Emergencies programs you know I spend a lot of time talking about each component of this tragic recipe.
 If you’ve not had the opportunity to attend the program yet, no worries.
 I’m going to use this series to provide you a brief view of each step in this deadly recipe.

-It is tough to give advice about how to fix incompetent behaviors if they don’t look incompetent at the time they are occurring.
-The best advice I can offer is to learn the right way to do things during training and reinforce those best practices over and over again.
+It is tough to give advice about how to fix incompetent behaviors if they don’t look incompetent at the time they are occurring. [tweet this] The best advice I can offer is to learn the right way to do things during training and reinforce those best practices over and over again.
 Avoid taking shortcuts under stress.
 Many incidents require quick action.
 This requires a well-developed situational awareness (which, if you’ll go back through the 60+ articles written on this site you’ll quickly see is what I’m trying to accomplish here).

 A second best practice is to look at the task to be performed and think about the outcome (both positive and negative).
-This is actually one of the essential component of situational awareness – being able to make accurate predications of future events.
+This is actually one of the essential component of situational awareness – being able to make accurate predictions of future events.
 In neuroscience parlance it’s called Projection – being able to look ahead of the current moment and see the bad things that may be coming your way.
 It is also my personal mission: Helping first responders see the bad things coming in time to change the outcome.